torres005/torres005/README.md

 - 👋 Hi, I’m Ashish kumar
 - 👀 I’m interested in working on new projects and technology.
-- 🧭 Right now I am learning React.js and Jquesy.
+- 🧭 Right now I am learning React.js and Jquery.

 <!---